sterrevangeest/project-1-1819/README.md

-# Project 1 @cmda-minor-web · 2018-2019
+🎓 **Project 1 @cmda-minor-web 18-19**

-## Zoek in de de collectie van de OBA

-Het project vindt plaats bij de Centrale OBA.
-Maandagochtend is om 10.00 uur de kickoff, vrijdag zijn de presentaties van de resultaten.
-In een week bouwt iedere student een eigen prototype dat bezoekers kan helpen om items uit de OBA collectie te vinden.
+## Oba Muziek op Maat

+This application helps a **_family care giver??_** who takes care of someone that suffers from dementia.

+> As a way of helping care for and support people with dementia, music has been shown to often have a dramatic effect.
+Music can soothe, stimulate and bring to mind long-forgotten memories.

+> Age UK.
+(2019, March 5).
+Music and Dementia from [Age Uk](https://www.ageuk.org.uk/information-advice/health-wellbeing/conditions-illnesses/dementia/dementia-and-music/)

+The family care giver can choose 30 songs that bring back these memories.
+These songs will be put on an iPod by employees of the OBA.

 Technieken geleerd bij [CSS to the Rescue](https://github.com/cmda-minor-web/css-to-the-rescue-1819) en [Web App from Scratch](https://github.com/cmda-minor-web/web-app-from-scratch-1819) worden toegepast bij het bouwen van de de prototypes.

-We verzamelen maandagochtend om 09.45 op de 1e verdieping van de Centrale OBA, [Oosterdokskade 143](https://www.google.com/maps/place/OBA+library+of+Amsterdam/@52.3756983,4.9082087,15z/data=!4m2!3m1!1s0x0:0x6b97f693e6ecb494?ved=2ahUKEwioo6OrzubgAhWLNOwKHR6KDQgQ_BIwCnoECAYQCA).